The Cinema Cafe

 Next is Todd Browning's shockingly bold and terrifying 1932 film, Freaks, previously reviewed here.
 They will appear on TCM Friday, May 11 at 10:30 am PST.

-Next up is a single-handed caper film containing a vault's worth of suspense, thrills, twists and turns (a few of the gobsmacking 180 degree variety), all of which are encased in a maelstrom of emotion: 1952's The Steel Trap.
+Next up is a single-handed caper film containing a vault's worth of suspense, thrills, twists and turns (a few of the gobsmacking 180 degree variety), all of which are encased in a whirlpool of emotion: 1952's The Steel Trap.

 Teresa Wright, Joseph Cotten